pg-format/specification/README.md

 Each of the nodes and edges can have **properties** and **labels**.
 Properties are mappings from **keys** to non-empty lists of **values**.
 Node identifiers, labels, and keys are non-empty Unicode strings.
-A value is a Unicode string, a boolean value, a number as defined by RFC 8259, or the special value null.
+A value is a Unicode string, a boolean value, or a number as defined by RFC 8259.

 The following features are implied by this definition, among others:

 - edges don't have identifiers
-- multi-edges are allowed
+- edges connecting a node to itself (self-loops) and multiple edges with same direction, labels, and properties (multi-edges) are allowed
-- values don't have data types other than string, boolean, number, and null
+- values don't have data types other than string, boolean, and number
 - as specified in RFC 8259, implementations may set limits on the range and precision of numbers and double precision (IEEE754) is the most likely common limit
 - values of the same property key are allowed to have different types